-ALEXANDRIA, Va. — The American Geosciences Institute (AGI) welcomes new members to the AGI Board of Directors (formerly the AGI Executive Committee) and congratulates Dr. David R. Wunsch as he takes office as AGI President.
-New and departing members of the Board of Directors are being recognized during the AGI Board of Directors meeting on October 23, 2020.
+ALEXANDRIA, Va. — The American Geosciences Institute (AGI) welcomes new members to the AGI Board of Directors and congratulates Dr. Paul Weimer as he takes office as AGI President.
+New and departing members of the Board of Directors are being recognized during the Friends of AGI Reception on October 11, 2021.

 AGI welcomes the following members to their roles on the Board of Directors:

-- Dr. Gordon E. Brown Jr. (Stanford University, California) – Member at Large
+- Dr. Aida Farough (Woodbridge, Virginia) – Member at Large

 Finally, AGI thanks its departing Board of Directors members for their dedication to AGI and its mission: